PRAKSHI234/quora_classification_deep_learning/README.md

-PROJECT TITLE : "Quora Question Classification using Deep Learning"
+# Project Title : Quora Question Classification using Deep Learning

 ## 📌 Project Overview
 This project focuses on building a **Deep Learning model** to classify Quora questions as **sincere (0)** or **insincere/toxic (1)** using Natural Language Processing (NLP) techniques.